Khaedra/Nutrition-Log-App/README.md

 6. As a user, I want to be able to have the option to save the current state of my days and goals.
 7. As a user, I want to be able to load my days and goals from file.

+# Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by selecting "New Day" and entering a date.
+This will add a day (X) to a list of days (Y).
+You can view this by clicking "Back", and then "View Weekly" or "All Time Overview" to see your day added.
+- In addtion you can click "Select Day", select your day, and then "add a meal".
+This will add a Meal(X) to a list of Meals (y).
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by adding a meal.
+Enter a name, calories, carbs, protein, and fat.
+On this screen, you will also find the visual component; An infographic of what foods contain what macros.
+After adding a meal, select "back" and then "Edit a meal".
+Select your meal and now you will be prompted to change its details.
+Once modified, this you can see that the meal has been edited by clicking "Edit meal" again.
+This fulfills the second requirement.
+- You can locate my visual component by selecting "Add a meal" as mentioned earlier.
+An infographic sourced by Health.mil displays which foods contain a significant amount of carbs, protein, and fat.
+- You can save the state of my application by selecting "Save log to file".
+This will automatically write all current data (days, meals, goals) to the file.
+- You can reload the state of my application by selecting "Load log from file".
+This will load your last saved state of the application.